File: the hypocrisy of sales in fashion

 Jules Jaluzot, founding father of Printemps and distinguished bearded man.

-All these stores "sold out" their unsold items from previous seasons, selling them at a reduced price: a healthy way to keep a stock of reasonable size, to continue to offer new products in subsequent seasons .
+All these stores were "selling off" their unsold items from previous seasons, selling them at a reduced price: a healthy way of keeping a reasonably sized stock, in order to continue offering new items in the following seasons .

-For fear that price wars would drag the market down, or that harmful commercial practices would take place (dumping strategies), a first law appeared in 1906 to regulate these practices, and many more precise developments would follow. .
+For fear that price wars would drag the market down, or that harmful commercial practices would be put in place (dumping strategies), a first law appeared in 1906 to regulate these practices, and many more specific developments would follow.

 Sales in England in 1906.

-And the practice has extended to other sectors of consumer goods, to arrive at modern sales as you know them:
+And the practice has spread to other consumer goods sectors, to arrive at the modern sales as you know them:

 sales 2015

-1. Less and less inventory, more and more sales
+1. Less and less stock, more and more sales

-With the new millennium and the rise of IT and internet distribution, production techniques are experiencing a revolution: just-in-time, time-to-market, on-demand production, lower minimums, trend firms, techniques Inventory pushes and sales analysis, private sales sites.
+With the new millennium and the rise of IT and internet distribution, production techniques are undergoing a revolution: lean production, time-to-market, production on demand, lower minimums, trend agencies, advanced inventory and sales analysis techniques, private sales sites.

 View of an Inditex warehouse (Zara, Massimo Duti, Bershka, etc.)